 The Nuclear Engineering Technology (NET) Program is an innovative approach to addressing the nuclear industry's increasing need for a well-trained nuclear workforce.
 The program is a planned sequence of courses that meets the defined educational requirements of the Institute of Nuclear Power Operations (INPO) Uniform Curriculum Guide, a curriculum to standardize associate degree nuclear training across the nation.

-The priority deadline for NET was February 1, 2013.
-Although the priority deadline has passed, students can continue to submit applications.
+The priority deadline to apply to the NET program is February 3, 2014.
 Students are selected on a first-come, first-completed basis (must complete ALL application materials).
 Keep in mind, college algebra is a pre-requisite for this program.
-If you do not have a “C” or better in college algebra previously, you will be expected to take it this summer.
-Summer classes begin May 21st at Augusta Technical College.
+You must receive a grade of “B” or better in college algebra.
 Students must complete college algebra prior to the start of the fall semester for the NET program.

 NET Information Sessions